AmirDadi/game-of-life/README.md

 Game of Life
 ============

-An implementation of Conway's Game of Life in Python, used in a programming class for demonstration purposes.
+An implementation of Conway's Game of Life (A cellular automata) in Python, used in a programming class for demonstration purposes.

+Some refactor has been done on the code and Rule class added to be able to define new rules and test the model.
+You can define birth, survival and death rules by live neighbors conditions and also probability to go to a new state.